 - FERPA

 - Title IX and mandatory reporting

 - Ethical behavior

-- \circ Conflict of interest
+- Conflict of interest

 - Impartiality and fairness in teaching

 - Sexual harassment

 - Boundary control

-- Diversity and inclusivity

 - Reporting student behavioral concerns to the instructor

 - Clear communication with instructor of job expectations

 Beyond the required M398T course, there are other resources and training opportunities available for you as a student.
-You can sign up for GRS 097, the Tides Pre-semester Bootcamp or the Teaching Prep Series of the Center of Teaching and Learning - Graduate Student Development.
+You can sign up for GRS 097, the TidesPre-semester Bootcamp or the Teaching Prep Series of the Center of Teaching and Learning - Graduate Student Development.